 Madagascar has 147 conservation areas covering a total of area of six million hectares.
 One third of this is managed by the organisation Madagascar National Parks (MNP) which, however, faces numerous challenges: the conservation areas, some of which are small, are spread throughout the country.
 The park authority lacks the staff and the funding to protect nature effectively.
-To enable efficient management, MNP therefore needs international funds as well: on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), KfW is providing MNP with EUR 12 million by 2022, making it the organisation's main bilateral donor.
+To enable efficient management, MNP therefore needs international funds as well: on behalf of the BMZ, KfW is providing MNP with EUR 12 million by 2022, making it the organisation's main bilateral donor.

 Of the funds, EUR 2 million are earmarked for local communities.
 Madagascar is particularly rich in species but is among the world's poorest countries.
-This is why it is important to preserve biodiversity here, both as a global public good and as the basis for the population's livelihood.
+Therefore, it is important to preserve biodiversity here, both as a global public good and as the basis for the population's livelihood.
 MNP also takes the local population's concerns into account in a highly targeted manner.

 The example of the Ankarafantsika National Park in the north east of the country illustrates what this means in practice.
 It has the highest level of protected status, meaning that hunting and logging are prohibited.
 Nonetheless, its existence is beneficial to local people because it acts as an important reservoir, providing water for the neighbouring rice fields.
 KfW and MNP have also undertaken - and not just at Ankarafantsika - to comply with World Bank standards setting out the procedure to be followed if protective measures do impose certain restrictions.
 Local people can also have their say in park management, they carry out the majority of patrols and are responsible for other work in the conservation area.
-In 2017, EUR 125,000 went to neighbouring communities, including salary costs.
-That equates to half of the total costs of the conservation area.
-Tourist guides turned over an additional EUR 32,000.
 Communities profit directly.

 On top of this come supplementary measures like the construction of schools, health units and a better water supply, which are financed using a share of the admission fees.
 MNP operates similarly in the other parks.
 This is all due to a belief that conservation can only be effective in the long term if it does not disadvantage local people.
 Finding a good balance in this area is KfW Development Bank's stated aim.
+However, the COVID-pandemic and the absence of tourists jeopardizes the progress.
+Revenues of MNP, which used to cover about 35% of running costs, have been reduced to almost zero and the pressure of the population suffering from rising poverty is increasing.